tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidate.md

 * Check general function of menu and vault
    Menu(the popup window triggered by clicking AdNauseam logo from browser toolbar )
    - Check all the buttons and information
-   - Hover the ad images in the menu, check whether the zooming function works properly Vault
+   - Hover the ad images in the menu, check whether the zooming function works properly
+   Vault
-   -Zooming in and out using mouse wheel and the buttons in the top-left corner -Clicking collected images and text ads to see if the information and layout are correct
+   - Zooming in and out using mouse wheel and the buttons in the top-left corner
+   - Clicking collected images and text ads to see if the information and layout are correct
-   -Check the date filter slider at the bottom of the vault -Check if the AdNauseam logo in the bottom-right corner links correctly to the AdNauseam homepage
+   - Check the date filter slider at the bottom of the vault
+   - Check if the AdNauseam logo in the bottom-right corner links correctly to the AdNauseam homepage
 * Test import/export/clear ads functions(Both in Vault and in Settings)
 * Test the content, buttons, check boxes and links in Settings